schmoelder/diss/doc/03_methods_software_design/07_software_licenses.md

 Finally, a *trademark* is a word, phrase, symbol, or design that identifies and distinguishes the source of the goods of one party from those of others.
 It prevents others from using similar marks in a way that would cause confusion about the origin of the goods.
-Unlike copyright and patents, trademark rights can be re-registered as long as the marks are actively used {cite}`trips`.
+Unlike copyright and patents, trademark rights can be re-registered as long as the marks are actively used.

 ## Licenses